IS-UMK/lemkis/concurency/processes/tasks.md

 The task is to write example implementation of the following problem descriptions in c++ using processes (remember about technical aspects like a synchronization, correctness of the solution and style requirements).
+Each of you is obliged to
+- smoothly explain what the problem is
+- how he solved it (give the solution idea)
+- present the implementation code
+- test the code with in regular and extreme cases

 #  Dates